 Helping kids sleep comfortably on an airplane continues to be one of the most popular topics on the Bébé Voyage boards.
 These products are lifesavers for parents flying long-haul flights with little ones!
 Not only do they expand the available space for sleeping, they also help children feel more at ease.
-A variety of products make the most of the limited space that airplanes offer.
+A variety of flying bed products make the most of the limited space that airplanes offer.
 We turned to our 18,000+ members to find out which ones really work.

-These fit on the floor in front of your child’s seat.
+These flying beds fit on the floor in front of your child’s seat.
 They fill the space and create a flat surface with the seat for sleeping.
 They also provide a leg rest to help kids sit more comfortably during the times they’re awake on a flight.